 NASA Jet Propulsion Laboratory - Titan Reporting | SEP 2011 – AUG 2012

 Task 3.3.1 Solubility of Gases and Organics in Liquid Methane and Ethane

-Co-Investigator Robert Hodyss and Postdoctoral Fellow Mathieu Choukroun have collected measurements of the solubility of gases in liquid ethane and methane, using the quadrupole mass spectrometer system that was developed in the first year of this work.
+Co-Investigators Robert Hodyss, Christophe Sotin and Patricia Beauchamp and Colleague Mathieu Choukroun have continued measurements of the solubility of gases in liquid ethane and methane, using the quadrupole mass spectrometer system that was developed in the first year of this work, and investigated the implications of these results.
 Briefly, a quadrupole mass spectrometer (SRS 200) in a small vacuum chamber is used to sample liquids through a capillary into the mass spectrometer.
 Liquid drawn into the capillary will rapidly vaporize and be analyzed with the mass spectrometer.
-Saturated solutions of rare gas are made by first condensing ethane in a liquid nitrogen- cooled, temperature controlled dewar, then bubbling the rare gas of interest through the solution until saturation is reached.
-The solubilities of argon and krypton in liquid ethane and methane are listed in the table below (Table 1) and are consistent with theoretical values.
-A publication based on this work which details the implications for Titan’s surface chemistry is in progress.
-The solubilities of several small aromatics are also currently being measured (see Table 2).
-This method of sampling and analysis of liquid hydrocarbon solutions could also be easily adapted for in situ Titan missions with the goal of sampling Titan’s lakes.
+Saturated solutions of rare gas are made by first condensing ethane in a LN2 cooled, temperature-controlled dewar, then bubbling the rare gas of interest through the solution until saturation is reached.
+The temperature dependence of the solubilities of argon liquid ethane and methane were determined by this method.
+Figure 1 shows the data obtained for the temperature dependence of argon in liquid ethane.
+The solubilities of several small aromatics and oxygenated organics are also currently being measured, using ultraviolet absorption spectroscopy.
+A representative spectrum is shown in Figure 2.
+Both methods of sampling and analysis of liquid hydrocarbon solutions could also be easily adapted for in situ Titan missions with the goal of sampling Titan’s lakes.